 1987 – The first self-driving car was debuted in Germany

-A Mercedes van kitted out with two cameras and some computers drove itself 20 kilometers along a German highway at over 55 mph.
+Scientist Ernst Dickmanns kitted out a Mercedes van with two cameras and some computers which then drove itself along a German highway at 90 kilometers per hour (55 mph).

-1997 – A computer beats world chess champion Garry Kasparov
+1997 – A computer beat world chess champion Garry Kasparov

 IBM’s computer Deep Blue defeated world chess champion Garry Kasparov.
 Kasparov demanded a rematch but IBM declined.

-2004 – The Pentagon launches a robot car race challenge
+2004 – The Pentagon launched a robot car race challenge

 2012 – Deep learning renaissance

-Advances in deep learning make speech and image recognition significantly more accurate, prompted a renaissance in the field fueled by new corporate interest.
+Advances in deep learning make speech and image recognition significantly more accurate, prompting a renaissance in the field fueled by new corporate interest.

-2016 – Computer beats world champion Go player
+2016 – Computer beat world champion Go player

 AlphaGo defeated the world champion player of the board game Go, doing “a very human thing even better than a human.”